|Plane trees of London

 The plane has been used in many of London's older parks to form perimeter tree belts.
 They are also often found as avenues alongside the carriage roads that ran through these early and Victorian parks.
 Good examples of these plane tree lined carriage roads can be seen on the south and eastern side of Hyde Park (the eastern carriage road is now part of Park Lane), and at Victoria Park in Bow.
 This concept has been copied in many of London's newer suburban parks.
 Sometimes, as in Gladstone Park (Dollis Hill), plane trees have been used to form informal avenues along the winding roads that run through the park.
 Screens and shelterbelts of plane trees on the margins of parkland, playing fields, and other open spaces, are also fairly common, as will be noticed in many longer rail journeys across London.

 Trees have also been used in some cemeteries.
 At Kensal Green Cemetery, Oriental planes have been used, both for boundary planting and elsewhere.
 It is possible at this cemetery that they were also planted in formal avenues, but if so, then some aspects of the original design have been lost.
 Most other cemeteries used fewer planes, though the influence of the cemetery arboretum concept persisted, ensuring that a wide variety of trees would often be planted, and thus often some plane trees.
-The large City of London Cemetery at Wanstead is notable, as it has substantial areas planted primarily with these trees.
-But this collection is not especially varied.
+The large City of London Cemetery at Wanstead is notable, as it has substantial areas planted primarily with these trees, though the collection is not especially varied.

-The squares of central London are another location type where planes have been heavily used, and because of their age, they provide another significant population of mature trees.
+The squares of central London are other areas where planes have been heavily used, and because of their age, they provide another significant population of mature trees.
 Some of these squares are private, but the trees are generally large enough and imposing enough to dominate the surrounding streets.
 Many of the squares were laid out as gardens, and it is unlikely that these trees were planted in the expectation of their present size.
 However they are now a major component of these squares and gardens and few would be able to consider these squares without these trees to give them structure.

 Most private squares are now rather more densely planted with shrubs than the public ones, which shows that the trees do not necessarily detract from other growth.
 Examples of public gardens with similarly dense plantings of both plane trees and shrubs can be found, such as the gardens by the Embankment near Charing Cross station.